Advanced Options

 The --after argument allows you to specify whether the chip should be reset after the esptool operation completes:

-• --after soft_reset This runs the user firmware, but any subsequent reset will return to the serial bootloader.
+• --after soft_reset runs the user firmware, but any subsequent reset will return to the serial bootloader.
 This was the reset behaviour in esptool v1.x.

 • --after no_reset leaves the chip in the serial bootloader, no reset is performed.